 Psychological and Social Work Services - integral components of the multidisciplinary team approach in early childhood education.
 Psychologists and Social Workers collaborate to assure that all students and their families have access to the support and assistance they might need.
 A variety of services are provided to meet the needs of children and their families including: initial assessments, behavioral observations, functional behavioral assessments, behavior intervention plans, play therapy/student counseling, parent counseling, support groups, parent education workshops and Early Intervention ongoing service coordination.

 Service Coordination - Ongoing Service Coordinator, chosen by a parent, to ensure that the services, as indicated in the Individualized Family Service Plan (IFSP), are in place for your child during the duration of the plan.
 At Alternatives For Children, Social Workers provide Ongoing Service Coordination based on their training and experience in advocacy and casework.

-SEIT - Special Education Itinerant Teacher - Implements the child's Individualized Education Program (IEP) and promotes skill and ability development in any or all of the development domains in collaboration with the family and with nursery school directors and teachers to meet the child's needs.
+SEIS - Special Education Itinerant Services - Implements the child's Individualized Education Program (IEP) and promotes skill and ability development in any or all of the development domains in collaboration with the family and with nursery school directors and teachers to meet the child's needs.

 Speech and Language Therapy - focuses on receptive language, or the ability to understand words spoken to you, and expressive language, or the ability to use words to express yourself.
 Speech Therapy also deals with the mechanics of producing sounds or words, such as articulation, pitch, fluency, and volume.
 For children, Speech Therapy generally involves pursuing language milestones that have been delayed.